COMODO: Cross-Modal Video-to-IMU Distillation for Efficient Egocentric Human Activity Recognition: Experiments

-\textbf{Setup.} In the cross-modal self-supervised distillation stage, we train COMODO for 20 epochs with a learning rate of 3e-4 and a batch size of 128.
-In Equation \ref{eq:video_prob} and \ref{eq:imu_prob}, the video teacher tempature is set as \(\tau^v\) = 0.1 and the IMU student temperature is \(\tau^x\) = 0.05.
+\paragraph{Setup.} To evaluate the effectiveness of our proposed framework, we assess the representation quality of the IMU student encoder on two downstream tasks, comparing it against state-of-the-art time-series models, human activity recognition models, and self-supervised learning methods.
+Detailed configurations for all baselines, including sequence length and reimplementation specifics, are provided in Appendix~\ref{appendix:baselines}.
+We report Accuracy @1, @3, and @5, which reflect both top-1 prediction correctness and the quality of the predicted similarity distribution.
+In the cross-modal self-supervised distillation stage, we train COMODO for 20 epochs using a batch size of 128 and a learning rate of 3e-4.
+The temperature hyperparameters in Equations~\ref{eq:video_prob} and~\ref{eq:imu_prob} are set to \(\tau^v = 0.1\) for the video teacher and \(\tau^x = 0.05\) for the IMU student.
 All experiments are conducted on a single NVIDIA L40S GPU.
+We fix the random seed to 42 for all experiments to ensure reproducibility.

-\textbf{Video teacher.} By default, we use the pre-trained TimeSformer-base (\#params: 121.4M) \cite{bertasius2021space} fine-tuned on Kinetics-400\footnote{\url{https://huggingface.co/facebook/timesformer-base-finetuned-k400}} \cite{carreira2017quo} to leverage the rich knowledge from video modality.
-Following \cite{chen2020simple}, we append an MLP projector \(h_v\) at the end of the encoder after pooling.
-The hidden dimension of \(h_v\) is 2048, the last feature dimension is 128.
-To ensure efficient training, all video teacher networks remain frozen throughout the distillation process.
+\paragraph{Video teacher.} By default, we use the pre-trained TimeSformer-base (\#params: 121.4M) ~\cite{bertasius2021space} fine-tuned on Kinetics-400~\cite{carreira2017quo} to leverage the rich knowledge from video modality.
+We append an MLP projector \(h_v\) at the end of the encoder.
+The hidden dimension of \(h_v\) is 2048, the output dimension is 128.
+To ensure efficient training, all video teacher networks remain frozen during distillation.
 Instead of computing video features on the fly, we precompute and store all video embeddings in a pickle file, allowing direct retrieval during training to reduce computational overhead.